rohitmusti/rohitmusti.github.io/blog/debate-vs-collaboration.md

 Less emphasis was placed on maintaining positive working relationships; after all, as kids most conflicts dissolved after an hour of four square or basketball.
 In software teams, that mindset often ignores something more valuable: trust, growth, and collaboration.

+This realization (that design review has many purposes beyond identifying and proceeding with the most technically optimal solution) has fundamentally changed how I think about design review.
+Now, my design review checklist includes (1) how technically sound is this design, (2) what evidence have we produced to prove this is the most sound design, and (3) what are some skills the engineer completing this design might be able to exercise/build as a part of this design review that will serve them well into the future.
+These apply to my own designs as well!
+I want to make sure I'm exercising all of the muscles relevant to each design to make sure I stay sharp and am growing in my own skills.
+Items 2 and 3 and new to my checklist after this experience and they come from my values of trust, respect, and continuous learning.

-This experience reminded me that the best engineers I’ve worked with didn’t argue me into correctness; they guided me toward understanding.
+This experience reminded me that the best engineers don't argue me into correctness; they guide me toward understanding.
-That’s the kind of engineer I want to be: someone who leaves others better, not just systems faster.
+That’s the kind of engineer I want to be: someone who leaves others better and systems faster.